ericclack/pygamezero_candy/doc/part1.rst

 Moving the cursor
 -----------------

-Let's move the cursor when the player presses the arrow keys.
+Now we need to move the cursor when the player presses the arrow keys.
 Pygame Zero will check for a function called :code:`on_key_up` in our program and call it whenever the player presses a key.
 So let's add that now, at the end of your code type in the following:

 .. code:: python